canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 ### Ideal
 To live a bold, ingenious, romantic life like Grim, but also embody wisdom, care, and devotion like Seritha.

+Sumi believes the way she approaches her struggles reveals her heart to the world - and she wishes to show a bold and kind heart.

 ### Bonds
  - **Ariel:** Sumi is kind of in awe of Ariel's knowledge of the world and skill, and a little intimidated by her.
+After Ariel revealed how worried she was about Sumi's curse, Sumi vowed to own her powers, be true in their expression, and never again let herself hide or lose control.
+Sumi does not want to hurt or scare her friends any more.
+Also Ariel shot Marat when he refused to listen to her; it was badass but Sumi is even more intimidated!
  - **Freya:** Freya was there when Sumi was born, and has known her all her life.
 She was the first person Sumi went to after discovering her curse.
+Sumi and Freya fought back to back during the lighthouse siege, and Sumi has hella respect for her.
+She is eager to reunite Freya and Gorta, and wants to provide all the support she can to Freya in the meantime.
  - **Minerva:** Minerva lived near Sumi's village, and she and Sumi set out on their journey together.
+Sumi has taken her out dancing, but Minerva was a bit of a wallflower.
+Sumi knows Minerva doesn't always like to talk, but she wishes she could understand her better.
- - **Striven:** Sumi has been asking Striven for understanding of the Black Spot, and she's kind of attracted to her and her magic.
+ - **Striven:** Sumi has been asking Striven for understanding of the Black Spot, and she's kind of attracted to her and thinks her magic is pretty fantastic.
+Sumi is trying to work out what would be a good tattoo to ask Striven to draw on her.
+ - **Leviathan:** Sumi has been afraid of Leviathan, but she's determined to face her fear, learn what Leviathan wants, and do the best she can with these circumstances.
+She was very surprised to find Leviathan so amiable when meeting face to face.
+She's still suspicious that Leviathan may be telling her what she wants to hear, but she wants to give her a fair shake, and if the 'Devil Down Below' really is the victim of a vast injustice, well, what an adventure it would be to save her!
+ - **Skamos:** Sumi likes Skamos as a kindly old man, and is determined not to let any more harm come to him from this whole affair.
+She's delighted to hear he plays the fiddle, and hopes he can come play at her village some time.
+ - **Alacrity:** Sumi thinks she's cute, but has little idea what the 'trade' entails.
+She respects what Skamos says Alacrity and Hexakhir are doing in trying to get the artefact out of devils' hands.
+ - **Marat:** Sumi is horrified by Marat's ruthless disregard for the lives of others, but still sees him as a tragic figure, and respects that he at least tried to offer terms.
+She holds on to hope that he might one day escape from his circumstances and redeem himself and tries to ignore the voice telling her that is naive.
+ - **Hexakhir:** Sumi knows her only by reputation so far, but her immediate impression is that this here is exactly what a very attractive sea captain looks like.

 ### Personality traits
 Sings constantly, and is quick to ask others to join her in dancing and music.